 What helps a headache from the dentist?

-It is not uncommon for patients to receive dental work, and have a light headache after.
-To relax the muscles in your head, face, and jaw and ease stress from dental headaches, give your temples a light massage.
-A heating pad can help relax the muscles, while an ice pack can help to reduce pain.
+Some patients may experience a light headache after receiving extensive dental work.
+Give your temples a light massage to relax the muscles in your head, face, and jaw and ease stress from dental headaches.
+A heating pad can help relax the muscles, while an ice pack can help reduce tension-type headaches.

 How long does a headache last after a root canal?

-If you need help treating your TMJ disorder to help find relief from frequent headaches, contact Frederick Center for Dentistry today.
+If you need long-term relief from frequent headaches, contact Frederick Center for Dentistry today.
 You can reach our office at 301-264-5680 to book an appointment or you can request an appointment online.